ash-rs/ash/README.md

 ## Example
 You can find the examples [here](https://github.com/MaikKlein/ash/tree/master/examples).
 All examples currently require: the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)
+#### Windows
+Make sure that you have a Vulkan ready driver and install the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/).
+#### Linux
+Make sure that you have a Vulkan ready driver and install the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/).
+You also have to add the library and layers to your path.
+Have a look at my [post](http://askubuntu.com/a/803110/77183) if you are unsure how to do that.
 ### [Triangle](https://github.com/MaikKlein/ash/blob/master/examples/src/bin/triangle.rs)
 Displays a triangle with vertex colors.
 ```